The MLSYNTH App

 • FSCM: Forward-Selected Synthetic Control

-• CLUSTERSC: Cluster donor pools (PCR, RPCA)
+• CLUSTERSC: Cluster SCM (PCR, RPCA)

 • SRC: Synthetic Regression Control